openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

 ----------------------

-PALISADE is a Sponsored Project of NumFOCUS, a 501(c)(3) nonprofit charity in the United States.
-NumFOCUS provides PALISADE with fiscal, and administrative support to help ensure the health and sustainability of the project.
+OpenFHE is a Sponsored Project of NumFOCUS, a 501(c)(3) nonprofit charity in the United States.
+NumFOCUS provides OpenFHE with fiscal, and administrative support to help ensure the health and sustainability of the project.
 Visit `NumFocus <http://numfocus.org/>`_.

-Donations to PALISADE are managed by NumFOCUS.
+Donations to OpenFHE are managed by NumFOCUS.
 For donors in the United States, your gift is tax-deductible to the extent provided by law.
 As with any donation, you should consult with your tax adviser about your particular tax situation.

-PALISADE has a formal legal and fiscial relationship with DUALITY Technologies.
+OpenFHE has a formal legal and fiscial relationship with DUALITY Technologies.

 Teams & Roles
 ---------------

-Here are defined the primary teams participating in PALISADE activities.
+Here are defined the primary teams participating in OpenFHE activities.
 Note, individuals are able to participate in multiple teams.
-The Steering team shall approve all changes in membership to all PALISADE teams, and maintain a Google Doc listing team member's names, contact info, and date of first inclusion into the team.
+The Steering team shall approve all changes in membership to all OpenFHE teams, and maintain a Google Doc listing team member's names, contact info, and date of first inclusion into the team.

-* **Steering:** The Steering team is the governing body over the entire PALISADE organization.
-Members of the Steering team have full rights over all PALISADE repositories.
+* **Steering:** The Steering team is the governing body over the entire OpenFHE organization.
+Members of the Steering team have full rights over all OpenFHE repositories.
 Members of the Steering team are the face of the project, and are responsible for officially interfacing with external communities, organizations, non-profits, and companies.
 The Steering team